adadamc/ML2_RL_Exam/README.md

 ```

 This code will print out two plots side by side.
 The first plot takes the rolling sum of the last 100 completion values, for example if 40/100 of the last completion values are `True`, the plotted y-axis value at that episode will be `40`.
 On a second y-axis, we will also plot the Epsilon value, calculated as the rolling mean of the last 100 episodes.
 For example, if 100 episodes ago $\epsilon = 0.5$ and it went down at a linear rate to $\epsilon = 0.4$, the plotted value at that episode would be $\epsilon = 0.45$.
+Epsilon values can only be between 0 and 1 ($0 \leq \epsilon \leq 1$), so the y-limit on the graph has been set as such.

 The second plot will show the rolling average (last 100 episodes) episode length.
 This is the amount of actions taken before reaching one of the end conditions (falling into a hole, reaching the goal, episode length limit).